apostrophecms/starter-kit-assembly-essentials/README.md

 * Best practices for easy hostname configuration in dev, staging and prod environments.
 * Support for multiple themes.

 ### **We recommend installing this project by forking it to your own GitHub account and then cloning it locally.
-Installing from the CLI can sometimes fail and will not correctly set up passwords for the dashboard and individual sites.**
+The Apostrophe CLI is not currently intended for multisite projects**

 ## First Steps: required before startup